 Optionally specifies a mask which defines portions of a MAC address to match, similar to an IP Prefix value.
 Given in six groups of two colon-separated hexadecimal values, such as ff:ff:ff:00:00:00, which matches the first half of a given MAC address.
-A mask of ff:ff:ff:ff:ff matches an entire MAC address exactly.
-A mask of 00:00:00:00:00:00:00 matches any MAC address, and is the default behavior when no mask is set.
+A mask of ff:ff:ff:ff:ff:ff:ff:ff:address, and is the default behavior when no mask is set.